kks32/phd-thesis-template/README.md

 *  A separate abstract with the title of the PhD and the candidate name has to be submitted to the Student Registry.
 This can be generated using `abstract` option in the document class.
 Ignore subsequent warnings about skipping sections (if any).

-*  To generate the separate abstract and the title page, make sure the following commands are in the `preamble.tex` file:
+*  To generate the separate abstract and the title page, make sure the following commands are in the preamble section of `thesis.tex` file:

         \ifdefineAbstract
         \includeonly{Abstract/abstract}